A reskinning is not a panacea: Dick Smith

 But the next screen is an intimidating screen of online shopping death.
 You’d think a bit of work on this would see a big uptake in sold carts.
 Beyond this screen is a payment screen as well.
 Why not put all three (summary, address, payment) on to one page?

-3 Responses to “A reskinning is not a panacea: Dick Smith”
+3 replies on “A reskinning is not a panacea: Dick Smith”